maxim/wordmap/README.md

 fruits.query(%w[lemon banana], [:genus, 'citrus']).to_a # => ["49"]
 ```

 Each query is an array of arrays (outer array is omitted in the examples, because it works either way).
 Inner arrays are treated like unions (everything in them is `OR`'ed).
 Outer array is treated as an intersection (results of inner arrays are `AND`'ed with one another).
+Order of arrays doesn't matter.

-If an inner array starts with a symbol, the symbol is treated as an index name you want to look in.
+If an inner array starts with a symbol, then we're looking up an index of that name, otherwise — by key(s).

 Tip: if you are only supplying 1 array (as in the first and second examples above), you can drop all array wrappers entirely.